 Design a Best Friend

-Brand strategy workshops have very useful exercises that facilitate the identification and creation of ideal customer personas.
-When you know the demographics and psychographics of your ideal clients you are actually capable of recognizing them wherever they happen to be – social media, forums and even on the street.
+Constituent modules of Brand strategy workshops have very useful exercises that facilitate the identification and creation of ideal customer personas.
+When you know the demographics and psychographics of your ideal clients you are actually capable of recognizing them wherever they happen to be: social media, forums and even on the street.

 To go beyond the mere recognition of an ideal customer brands have to create them.
 That doesn’t mean nurturing kids and turning them once they get a job at your competitors’ but it does mean tapping into hopes, desires, fears and frustrations that haven’t been fully articulated or understood and committing to attaining the positives and getting further away from the negatives.
 Among your ideal customers who would you help first if not your best friend?

 Best friends are great because they want nothing but the best for you; they will gladly forgive your mistakes; they’re always ready to help you out; they will find you no matter what — that is the best customer any company could ever dare to dream of.
 And that is what your company can become to some of your most valuable customers.
 Valiant companies can imagine who their best brand-friends might be and create a suitable environment for these people to express their views.

 A properly executed competitive analysis helps to understand rivals’ strengths and weaknesses, figure out who is targeting which segment of the market and who represents the biggest threat.
 It also asks these questions: what is being overlooked; what might be missing in the market?
 When identified, these market gaps become the perfect business opportunities.
 The only problem is whether these gaps are gappy enough.

 If the company comes across a crack in the market, they have to figure out whether there is a potential for the void.
 As the market shifts, cracks tend to either expand or shrink.
 Businesses need to find an expanding gap that could become big enough to be able to fill it and thus sustain the business.
 Otherwise, what is the point in going after a niche market that would shrink into a cranny?